harvard-team-pivot/cs171project/README.md

 Added them all to a single dataset for the time being.
 Pushed to github with the *allData* array available for prototyping.
 Need to loop through and add year now.
 For single csv it's pretty basic.
 Going to create an array of years and loop through all the data, adding year based on filename.
 Added each dataset to *allData* array.

+Added bar chart.
+Sorted it by highest score to lowest.
+Made it grey per expert evaluation feedback.
+Added it to bootstrap container.

+Added radar chart from [here](http://bl.ocks.org/nbremer/21746a9668ffdf6d8242).
+Tweaking data to work with it.

 Updated todo.

 # TODO: